Fronius LogoFronius Mobile Logo

 Inverter in the system

-Measures the metering data relevant for the billing of electricity quantities (primarily the kilowatt hours of grid purchases and grid power feed).
-On the basis of the data relevant for billing, the electricity retailer invoices a grid purchase and the purchaser of the surplus pays for the grid power feed.
+measures the metering data relevant for the billing of electricity quantities (grid consumption and grid feed-in).
+Based on the relevant billing data the electricity retailer will invoice for the energy sourced from the grid and the purchaser of the surplus energy will reimburse the energy fed into the grid.

 Primary meter

-Records the load curve of the system and makes the measured data available for energy profiling in Fronius Solar.web.
-The primary meter also regulates the dynamic feed-in control.
+records the load curve of the system and makes the measured data available for energy profiling in Fronius Solar.web.
+The primary meter controls the dynamic power of feeding in.

 Secondary meter

-Records the load curve of individual loads and producers (e.g. washing machine, lights, television, heat pump, etc.) in the consumption branch and makes the measured data available for energy profiling in Fronius Solar.web.
+records the load curve of individual generators and loads in the consumption branch and makes the measured data available for energy profiling in Fronius Solar.web.

 Loads in the system